canonical/jaas-documentation/how-to/add_controller.rst

     The **DNS name** is the full DNS name that will be given to the controller, often it is wise to make the hostname the same as the controller name within a particular domain.

-    The **Candid URL** is the URL of the candid server that is providing the centralized identity service for the JAAS system.
+    The **Candid URL** is the URL of the candid server that is providing the centralised identity service for the JAAS system.

     The **JIMM URL** is the URL of the JIMM system providing the JAAS service.